randy3k/SendCode/README.md

 ### Usage

 Select a program using the command `SendCode: Choose Program` in command palette.
 The default program on macOS, windows and linux are Terminal, Cmder and tmux respectively.
+Each syntax binds to its own program.
+For instance, you could bind `R` to r files and `tmux` to python files.

 - <kbd>cmd</kbd>+<kbd>enter</kbd> (Mac) or <kbd>ctrl</kbd>+<kbd>enter</kbd> (Windows/Linux)